Lanesamata/Lanesamata/README.md

 - 👋 Hi, I’m @Lanesamata
-- 👀 I’m interested in industrial design and fun art
+- 👀 I’m interested in industrial design and digital art
 - 🌱 I’m currently learning UX design
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me lanesamata1@gmail.com